hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 ## Encrypted communication

 **Description**: HiPay Enterprise provides all REST API methods over TLS (Transport Layer Security).
+Please note that TLS 1.0 will be deprecated and that it is strongly recommended to use TLS 1.1 or 1.2.

 **Guarantees**: All data transmitted between HiPay Enterprise and the merchant's system are encrypted (256-bit encryption using a DigiCert certificate).